Understand the potential drug-drug interaction liabilities of your compounds by using our cytochrome P450 (CYP) induction assay.

 How do I interpret the data from the cytochrome P450 induction assay?

-The fold change and the probability that a statistically significant difference exists between the wells exposed to test compound and the vehicle control wells is calculated and compared to positive control responses to allow for inter-donor comparison.
 Where appropriate and if a sufficient dose response relationship is observed, nonlinear regression analysis to a four-parameter sigmoidal equation is implemented to produce Emax (maximum fold induction), EC50 values (concentration of test compound which produces a fold induction of 50% of the calculated Emax) and F2 (concentration which leads to a 2-fold increase above Emin).
-These parameters can be applied to basic models stated in the regulatory guidelines1,2 to estimate DDI risk and to determine whether follow-up clinical studies are required.
+These parameters can be applied to basic models including R3 determination and/or correlation analysis and assessed in conjunction with predicted in vivo exposure data as described in the regulatory guidelines1,2 to predict DDI risk and to determine whether follow-up clinical studies are required.

 2 EMA (2012) Guideline on the Investigation of Drug Interactions